SimonFinney/simonfinney.github.io/content/articles/universal-inclusive-design-accessibility.md

 ## Next steps

-My final post will detail the production process of my design and prototype using Adobe Illustrator and Experience Design - I'll walk through the typical flow for Eoin, our primary user, and incorporate all of the artifacts I've produced so far.
+My final article will detail the production process of my design and prototype using Adobe Illustrator and Experience Design - I'll walk through the typical flow for Eoin, our primary user, and incorporate all of the artifacts I've produced so far.